serkanyersen/underscore.py/README.md

       \/___/  \/_/\/_/\/__,_ /\/____/ \/_/ \/___/  \/____/\/___/  \/_/ \/____/\/_/\ \ \/  `/___/> \
                                                                                    \ \_\     /\___/
                                                                                     \/_/     \/__/

+This is an update for python3 of: github.com/serkanyersen/underscore.py.git

+---

 Underscore.py is a python port of excellent javascript library underscore.js